-We are offering funding for up to 50 current IIC Student, Early Career and Individual members to support their learning, research and professional development during these challenging times.
-This could cover anything from skill building – possibly through attending events on or offline, enhancing conservation and digital skills or learning how to diversify income streams.
+We are offering funding for up to 50 current IIC Student, Early Career and Individual members per year, to support continued learning, research and professional development during these challenging times.
+Further information on what is covered by the grant is included below.

 Seed Funding Grants (up to £750)

-Providing support for projects and initiatives that promote sustainability, resilience, or adaptation post Covid-19.
-This strand will be open to collaborative projects involving members, which are led by current Fellows or Institutional supporters.
+Providing support for projects and initiatives that promote sustainability, resilience, or adaptation.
+This strand will be open to collaborative projects involving members, which are led by current Fellows or Institutional members.
 We expect to fund 10 – 12 projects in the first year.
 In this strand, we welcome applications that meet immediate practical need, as well as more experimental work.

 Building the Fund

 Many members have already been in touch to express their willingness to donate to the Opportunities Fund to help those, including students and early career professionals, during this time of crisis.
-Such additional donations would allow us to offer a second round of grants in the later part of 2020.
+Such additional donations would allow us to offer a further grants across the year.
 To that end, we encourage members to contribute at the same time as renewing their membership and become Bronze, Silver, Gold or World Member donors, by logging in and clicking the link below.